List of Punisher supporting characters: Curtis Hoyle

 Curtis Hoyle is a fictional character in the Marvel Comics Universe.
 He first appeared in The Punisher #1 (July 1987), and was created by writer Mike Baron and artist Klaus Janson.

 A lieutenant in the Vietnam War, Hoyle fought alongside Frank Castle before returning home to the U.S. where they parted ways.
 Hoyle turned to a life of crime with the Rockhouse Corporation where he quickly rose in the ranks to be second in command.
 He reunited with Castle, who disguised himself, hoping to get close to Hoyle's boss.
 However, Hoyle saw through Castle's disguise and tried to kill the man.
 Hoyle was no match for Castle who threw him out of a helicopter to his death.

 Curtis Hoyle in other media

 Curtis Hoyle appears in The Punisher, portrayed by Jason R. Moore.
 Introduced in the first season, this version is a former US Navy Special Amphibious Reconnaissance Corpsman who lost his left leg to an IED, leading to him acquiring a prosthetic leg, and went on to become an insurance salesman as well as run a therapy group.
 Additionally, he stays in contact with Frank Castle after their service and is aware of the latter's activities as the Punisher, personally admitting that he would have helped him find the people who killed his family.
-He will return in the untitled television special.
+He returned in The Punisher: One Last Kill television special.